 --cm-decoration-line-background-background: none;

-/* Backdrop filter for a slight blur effect */
+/* Backdrop filter to desaturate and blur the affected tokens */

-/* Set an offset in order to not blur the line number */
+/* Use an offset in order to not blur the line number */

 }